Skip navigation

 Personalize your Rotoworld feed by favoriting players

-Pat Spencer, Buddy Hield, Will Richard, Jimmy Butler III and Quinten Post will start Sunday’s game against the Bulls.
+Pat Spencer, Buddy Hield, Will Richard, Jimmy Butler and Quinten Post will start Sunday’s game against the Bulls.

 The Warriors have made just one change to the lineup that began Saturday’s win over the Cavaliers.
 With Butler available, Jonathan Kuminga heads to the bench.
 While he should still play plenty, Kuminga’s fantasy ceiling is lowered with the move to the second unit.